 After reading this article you will:

-- learn how to select the right ML project that will truly bring value to your business and will ensure great ROI
+- learn how to select the right Machine Learning solution that will truly bring value to your business and will ensure great ROI

-- understand the practical steps of working with business data and starting a Machine Learning project
+- understand the practical steps of working with business data and starting a Machine Learning solution

 Who will benefit from this knowledge:

-- Big enterprises planning to leverage ML & AI for their business or only exploring the options
+- Big enterprises planning to leverage AI & Machine Learning solution for their business or only exploring the options

 - Startups, companies at the beginning of their business journey, with limited resources